Date of Award

 Results from this study showed that each of the five CSR strategies had a significant effect on both profit and value creation, with the exception of visibility which did not have a significant effect on profit.
 This suggests that SME managers did not see a direct link between visibility in the news media and profit.
 When all five strategies were integrated, results indicated that visibility and voluntarism had a significant effect on value creation and specificity had a significant effect on profit.

 Noe, Christopher Allen, "Strategic CSR and Value Creation within Small and Medium U.S. Enterprises" (2014).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 287.